 The Danes, apparently the happiest people in the world, have got this winter thing down.
-And we can learn a few things from their tradition of Hygge (pronounced hoo-gah).
+And we can learn a few things from their tradition of Hygge.
 While I haven't been able to put my finger on an exact definition, I like this one from Hyggehouse.com

 "Some also refer to hygge as an “art of creating intimacy” (either with yourself, friends and your home).
 While there’s no one English word to describe hygge, several can be used interchangeably to describe the idea of hygge such as cosiness, charm, happiness, ‘contentness’, security, familiarity, comfort, reassurance, kinship, and simpleness."

-We're going to use that coziness to inform some post-holiday decorating to make our homes full of warmth and love.
-Even the current arctic vortex won't be able to put a chill on our homes when we're done!
+We're going to use that coziness to inform some winter time decorating to make our homes full of warmth and love.
+No matter how cold and dreary it gets our homes will be warm, welcoming and filled with comfort.

 Another principal of hygge is to use soft, cozy textures.
 This can (and should) be accomplished through plenty of soft blankets and warm, snuggly sweaters, but why stop there?
 You can use homey textures like these sweater cozy's for your fireplace mantel.